-The Marseille Fret Company was founded in Marseille at the beginning of the 1950s.
+The Marseille Fret Company was founded in Marseille in 1951.

 Several intense and eventful decades have made Marseille-Fret –Marfret from 1987 onwards- into a singular shipping company present in 30 countries around the world.

 1950-1960: COASTAL SHIPPING IN THE MEDITERRANEAN

 It was in 1951 that Claude Vidil and Pierre Giraud had the idea to set up their own shipping company – Marseille-Fret, starting with the charter of a three-masted Icelandic fishing schooner, the “Douce France”.
 The ship operated between Marseille, Algeria and Tunisia, returning via Corsica, loaded with cargoes ranging from tiles and cement to gas bottles and cork.
 Very soon, the two entrepreneurs were able to purchase their first vessels, the “Côte des Légendes” in 1955, the “Ville de Saint-Pierre” in 1956 and, in 1960, the “Douce France II”, with which they offered tramping services around the Mediterranean carrying cargoes unsuited to regular services.

 1960-1980: DEVELOPMENT OF EASTERN MEDITERRANEAN SERVICES

 The early sixties were a time of decolonization, with a knock-on effect in the shipping world that saw the advent of state-owned North African fleets.
 Bi-lateral conferences were set up that divided up foreign trade among the French and North African fleets, using a system that didn’t favour young entrepreneurs generally -and Marseille-Fret in particular- based on historical load data.